 Housing Australia management undertakes regular risk reviews to ensure that our strategic and operational activities align with the Board’s appetite for risk.
 Housing Australia follows established risk review procedures to ensure that we have a consistent view of the risks we face.
 Information on significant risks, collected through this process, is reviewed by senior management prior to being reported to the Board and Audit and Risk Committee (through the regular provision of the risk dashboard and RCM).

-Risk category | Description |
+| Risk | Definition |

-Operational | Risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events. |
+| Operational risk (business disruption/failure risk, conduct risk, cyber-security risk, data risk, execution/project risk, external fraud risk, internal fraud risk, people risk, shared risk, technological risk) | The risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events. |